Dogs, Drones And Dangling Sausages: How Drones Can Help Save Lost Dogs

 Unsurprisingly, dogs tend to bark at drones like they do at many other things.
 A drone will commonly be mistaken for prey by dogs; but it’s unlike any kind of prey they’ve seen before.
 So it’s natural that a drone can cause fear in dogs, which leads to barking.
 And other potentially more serious behaviors.

-If your dog has a strong or untamed prey drive, like most dogs do, don’t be surprised if a drone sets them off on a hunting frenzy.
+Most dogs to tend to have a strong or untamed prey drive.
+So don’t be surprised if a drone sets them off on a hunting frenzy.
 In this case, the dog may very well try to chase, capture and attack the drone.

 The combination of fear and the prey drive in dogs can become dangerous when the dog is untrained, aggressive, or otherwise feels threatened by the drone.

-One cautionary tale tells how a team of researchers was using a drone to survey seagrass along the coastline in Baja when a terrible accident happened.
-A group of stray dogs happened upon the team, and were barking and jumping at the drone.
+One cautionary tale tells how a team of researchers was using a drone to survey seagrass along the coastline in Baja.
+When a terrible accident happened.2 A group of stray dogs happened upon the team, and were barking and jumping at the drone.
 When a member of the team caught the drone, one dog attacked him and tore into his leg, causing a bloody injury and a near-death experience.

 Needless to say, a drone will certainly set off a dog’s natural curiosity, for better or worse.